-We call on students randomly and will have the pleasure of speaking with each of you several times this semester.
-Obviously, you must be present in class to participate.
+I call on students randomly and will have the pleasure of speaking with each of you several times this semester.
+Obviously, you must be present in class to participate; therefore, I take attendance.
 Professors at MSL are authorized to lower the grades of frequently absent or frequently unprepared students by one-third of a grade.
 By way of illustration, this means that a final grade of C will be lowered to a C- if the student is absent from class an inordinate number of times; a B- will be lowered to a C+, and so on.
-If we call on you, and you are either absent or unprepared three (3) or more times, we will lower your grade as described above.
+If i call on you, and you are either absent or unprepared four (4) or more times, I will lower your grade as described above.
+An absence is an absence.
+Informing me that you are going to be missing class, whatever the reason, will not prevent me from marking you absent.
+If you miss more than three classes, you likely have outside issues that should suggest that you might want to take a leave of absence because law school is not your first priority.